teateatea/heartbreaker/Classes/Mystic of Vymjir.md

 Oh, gosh, this isn't quite what you meant to happen.
 Take a look at the DM, they're rolling on a table now.
 This isn't good.

 ##### *Brilliant Manifestation of Divinity*
 The target of your healing erupts in the birthing of a terrible avatar of **Vymjir, God of Fate & Forbidden Knowledge**.
-Roll *Duration* for the avatar's lifespan, then have the appropriate player roll up a new character.
+Roll *Duration* for the avatar's lifespan, then have the appropriate Player roll up a new Character.

 <br><br><br>